Technigo/react-vite-use-context-boiler-plate/README.md

 ---

-Tip: Before you decide to delete all components and start from scratch, we suggest examining them closely to grasp their structure.
-They can act as a blueprint for your future work.
+Tip: Before diving deep into development, familiarize yourself with the existing components and contexts.
+They serve as practical templates and can be the foundation for your components and state management.

 ---